We’re sorry, but our review is in another castle.

 Another floating bridge stage a la 2-3.
 It would basically be the same “run from Flying Cheeps” affair, if it weren’t for the addition of some derpy Koopas on the platforms.
 Some of the Koopas crawl, but most will hover at a low angle, forcing you to jump (likely into a renegade Cheep) or gracefully duck underneath them.
 If you can duck, do it.
 It will probably save your life and you’ll feel like The Ultimate Mario Player.

 The final castle before the final castle.
 This is another pick-your-own-route-but-not-really castle.
 7-4 gives you a generous 400 seconds to figure out which of the three routes you need to take in the two sections, but it’s still wise to run through, if you can.
 Honestly, if you’re not comfortable running with Mario through dangerous situations by now, just turn off the game.
 World 8 will make you sob in your cereal.
-Oh, and Bowser’s got his hammers again, the bastard.
+Oh, and Bowser’s got his hammers again.

 300 seconds.
 Twice as long as your average level.
 8-1 forces Mario to run over gaps like a magician, and make bounding leaps like Baryshnikov.
 Goombas, Beetles, and Koopas are running amok all the while.
 This level is disgusting – and it’s also my favorite level of the entire game.
 Once you memorize enemy placement and get Mario into a steady run, the stage is pure exhilaration.